kev2600/GitHub-Push-Recovery-Process/README.md

 # 🔧 **GitHub Push Recovery Process (Deterministic, Reinstall‑Safe)**

+This workflow restores GitHub push access on **any machine**, after **any reinstall**, with **zero reliance on cached credentials, tokens, or keyrings**.
+It is designed for users who regularly wipe their systems and require a **clean, reproducible, failure‑proof** authentication setup.

+---

 # 1️⃣ **Clear all broken or stale GitHub credentials**

 Fresh installs often inherit:

-- cached or no passwords
+- cached or missing passwords
-- expired tokens  or no tokens
+- expired or missing tokens
 - GNOME keyring entries
 - credential helper junk

-These must be wiped.
+- HTTPS authentication fallback

+All of this must be wiped before switching to SSH.

 ### **A. Clear Git’s credential cache**
 ```bash